Philippe734/Scripts/README.md

 ### Updates silently for laptop
 Not only for laptop, for desktop too, run updates automatically and silently if machine has enough battery or on AC.
 My favorite script.
 It always installed by me on every install of Ubuntu for people I did.

-### Edges actions
-Allow to run commands when click on edge of screen.
-Update : Same functionnality with a GUI in my repositories.

 ### Nautilus
 Scripts for Nautilus, Caja or Nemo